Four Thieves Vinegar + Four Thieves Vinaigrette Recipe

 Directions

-1. Place sage, lavender, rosemary, thyme, and peppercorns in a pint jar.
+1. Place herbs and peppercorns in a pint-size jar.
 Set aside.

 3. Pour warm cider vinegar into the jar with the herbs.
 Fill to the top.

 4. Wipe any liquid off the rim and top with a tight-fitting plastic lid.
-Alternatively, place a piece of parchment paper under a metal canning lid and ring to keep the vinegar from touching the metal.
-Parchment paper with a rubber band to hold it tightly in place also works.
+Alternatively, place a piece of parchment paper under a metal canning lid to keep the vinegar from touching the metal, or use parchment paper with a rubber band to hold it tightly in place.

-7. Strain vinegar through fine mesh strainer, pressing down on the herbs to release as much vinegar as possible.
+6. Strain vinegar through a fine mesh strainer, pressing down on the herbs to release as much vinegar as possible.

-8. Pour strained vinegar into glass storage jar or bottles.
+7. Pour strained vinegar into a glass storage jar or bottles.
 Remember to label and date!

-9. Store in cool, dark place until ready to use in vinaigrette.
+8. Store in a cool, dark place until ready to use in vinaigrette, etc.

 Pro Tips

-• You can adjust the amount of herbs to your taste.
-The amounts above are good when using the Four Thieves Vinegar for a vinaigrette dressing.
-If youre wanting an extra kick in the vinegar, you can increase the amount of each herb to 1 tablespoon.
+• Adjust the amount of herbs to suit your palate.
+If you want an extra kick to your vinegar, you can increase the amount of each herb to 1 tablespoon.

-• If you want to use fresh herbs, chop them up in similar proportions to the recipe above (3 parts sage; 1 part lavender and rosemary; 1/2 part thyme and peppercorns), and fill the jar half full of the herbs.
+• To use fresh herbs, chop them up in similar proportions to the recipe above (3 parts sage; 1 part lavender and rosemary; 1/2 part thyme and peppercorns), and fill the jar half full of the herbs.
 Then fill the rest of the jar with vinegar, infuse for a month, and strain.

 Four Thieves Vinaigrette Recipe